Consider three of the best reasons to join your community college's debate club to further your future career and job opportunities.

 As Mass Bay Community College

 , located in Wellesley Hills, Massachusetts, explains, a resume should have a list of all professional and volunteer experiences that can highlight a candidate’s strengths.
 Additionally, when listing experiences, Mass Bay suggests that students also include a brief and positive summary of the work experiences and responsibilities pertaining to each experience and activity.
-In the case of debate club, applicants can explain how their responsibilities of debating included group communication, public speaking, accurate research, meeting deadlines, and so forth.
+In the case of the debate club, applicants can explain how their responsibilities of debating included group communication, public speaking, accurate research, meeting deadlines, and so forth.

 Ultimately, with the debate club experiences, applicants are able to show employers how they have successfully communicated, worked under pressure, and engaged in critical thinking to achieve the goals of all tasks.
 All of these unique attributes are highly appealing, as employers reviewing applicants seek out individuals who can, without a doubt, work hard with intelligence, experience, and fortitude.